Joowww/Proyecto2_PGTA/README.md

 </p>

 ## 6. ASTERIX Executable
-Click the link below to download the executable file:
+Click the link below to download the executable (.exe):

 [Download ASTERIX Executable](https://drive.google.com/file/d/1JaufUr8Xvk_RaFXECmjmXFyXyX53iZQ8/view?usp=drive_link)

-&nbsp;&nbsp;&nbsp;&nbsp; <em>NOTE: Access to the linked folder is restricted.
-Only users with the necessary permissions will be able to download the file</em>.
+&nbsp;&nbsp;&nbsp;&nbsp; <em>NOTE: Access to the file is restricted.
+Only users with the necessary permissions will be able to download the .exe</em>.